Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Discussion

 \section{Discussion}

-Results from our experiment show that this type of visuospatial mixed reality setting is viable for collocated collaboration.
-Testable duration, however, seems to be limited to the minute range based on the record of discomforts; more research is needed to investigate frequent and prolonged problem solving wearing HMD.
-Despite notable exceptions, ad hoc pair results were largely in line with established research on groups---an MR environment does not automatically imply superior collaboration.
+The empirical results show that collaborating around a given \mbox{3D} data representation does not lead to better problem solving such that the ad hoc pair outperforms both the individual and the nominal pair~(\textbf{{ RQ}{ 1}}).
+The assembly bonus effects induced by task instance complexity were modest~(\textbf{{ RQ}{ 2}}), providing new evidence for visual graph analysis and complementing existing research on group problem \mbox{solving~\cite{steiner1972group, kerr2004group, hackman2010group, kameda2022information}}.
+Duration may, however, be limited to the minute range based on the record of discomforts; more research is needed to investigate prolonged problem solving with HMD.

-In terms of accuracy and completion time, neither ad hoc pairs nor nominal pairs outperformed.
-Against individuals, the accuracy-time trade-off of ad hoc pairs was evident:~ad hoc pairs used $1.46$ more time to achieve $4.6$\% higher accuracy.
+Even without tool support, such as interactive \mbox{highlighting,} ad hoc pairs were more accurate than individuals~(\textbf{H1}), but failed to outperform nominal pairs in \textbf{H1} and \textbf{H2}.
+Against individuals, the accuracy-time trade-off of ad hoc pairs was evident:~pairs used $1.46$ more time to achieve $4.6$\% higher accuracy~(for a distribution with skewness $-2.39$).
 Collaborative effects did emerge, most notably in establishing common ground, correcting for suboptimal strategies, and pooling insights to reach consensus.
-Collaboration was mostly fluid and tended to vary between pairs, e.\,g., regarding communication style, or strategy building.
-Yet, on average an ad hoc pair was still only as accurate as the more accurate of two individuals, and as slow as the slower of two individuals.
-One explanation for this could be unnecessary coordination, which, as one pair surprisingly found, can be reduced with the use of local copies, i.e. \textit{semi-distributed collaboration}.
-But to have pair's collaborative effects outweigh aggregate effects, especially in accuracy, more than improved coordination seems to be required.
+Collaboration was mostly fluid and tended to vary between pairs, e.\,g., in terms of communication style or strategy building.
+Yet, an ad hoc pair was still only as accurate as the more accurate of two individuals and as slow as the slower of two individuals.
+One explanation could be over-coordination~\cite{dourish1992awareness}, which, as one pair found, can be reduced with the use of local copies in a \textit{semi-distributed collaboration}.
+But to have pair's collaborative effects outweigh aggregate effects, more than improved coordination might be required.
+The challenges, preferences, and strategies participants pointed to during the study therefore confirm the need for dedicated visualization and interaction techniques in the design of CVE.

-To investigate group type differences for different degrees of perceivable complexity, we introduced and operationalized the concept of task instance complexity.
-This estimates the lower bound of necessary interactions under some perturbation required to solve a task instance.
-More concretely, the complexity comprises the signal and noise complexity of that instance.
-An instance that deviates from the trivial case~(task-specific) has higher signal complexity.
-Since deviations are adjusted in absolute terms, longer paths~(Task~2) would have higher signal complexity, but also have their instances associated with the actual environment and its properties, such as division of workload.
-An instance has higher noise complexity, if inspection of the instance is hindered by non-instance elements in the region.
-Analogously, noise multiplicity is measured in absolute terms, where for Tasks~1 and~2 the elements' length serves as a simple estimator of visual occlusion as projected to some average view.